Stratford railway station, Victoria

-Stratford railway station is located on the Gippsland line in Victoria, Australia.
-It serves the town of Stratford, and opened on 8 November 1887.
+Stratford railway station is a regional railway station on the Gippsland line, part of the Victorian railway network.
+It serves the town of Stratford, in Victoria, Australia, and opened on 8 November 1887.
+It was closed in August 1993 and reopened on 3 May 2004.

 History

 When Stratford opened, it was a temporary terminus of the line from Stratford Junction, a few kilometres to the west.
 On 8 May 1888, the line was extended to Bairnsdale.

-Major signalling changes occurred at the station in 1986, including the abolition of the electric staff sections Sale - Stratford Junction, and Stratford Junction - Stratford, which was replaced by the electric staff section Sale - Stratford, with an intermediate electric staff instrument provided at Stratford Junction.
-All signals and interlocking at Stratford Junction were also abolished during that time.
+Major signalling changes occurred at the station in 1986, including the abolition of the electric staff sections Sale - Stratford Junction and Stratford Junction - Stratford, which were replaced by the electric staff section Sale - Stratford, with an intermediate electric staff instrument provided at Stratford Junction.
+All signals and interlocking at Stratford Junction were abolished at that time.

-Under the Kennett government, V/Line passenger services to Stratford were suspended in August 1993.
-The passenger service was restored on 3 May 2004.
+Under the Kennett government, V/Line passenger services to Stratford were suspended in August 1993, when the line to Bairnsdale was closed.
+The passenger service was restored by the Backs government on 3 May 2004.
+The platform was lengthened by 39 metres in 2024.

 As part of the Regional Rail Revival project to upgrade the Gippsland line, a new railway bridge was built over the Avon River, south of the station.
-It replaced the previous bridge, dating from 1888, on which train speeds had been restricted to 10km/h for safety reasons.
+It replaced the bridge which dated from 1888, on which train speeds had been restricted to 10 km/h for safety reasons.
 The new bridge was opened in December 2020.

 Until their closure, Munro, Fernbank, Lindenow and Hillside stations were located between Stratford and Bairnsdale stations.